Skip to content

 Some of our projects required substantial investments of time and effort from our partners, and occasionally, initial enthusiasm fizzled out.
 To ensure partners remained committed, we signed a Memorandum of Understanding with each of them, setting out roles and responsibilities.
 Setting up steering groups with the senior stakeholders in the project, with regular check-ins to check the project progress, was an important way to keep our partners engaged.

 There is no single idea that will transform financial wellbeing.
 While several ideas showed potential, no single idea was transformational on its own.
 We think this demonstrates the importance both of rigorous testing and of a comprehensive approach to financial wellbeing.
-None of the lessons learned through the Lab were obvious, and testing revealed many important opportunities and challenges we had not anticipated.
+None of the lessons learned through the Financial Capability Lab were obvious, and testing revealed many important opportunities and challenges we had not anticipated.
 These findings will ensure we don’t repeat the same mistakes.

 We are grateful to have had the unique opportunity to have worked with so many amazing partners and have explored so many promising ideas.
 We hope other initiatives will carry the work forward and build on what we have learned.

-We are always looking for more partners to develop and test ways to help people manage their money better.
-If you are interested in partnering with us get in touch: info@bi.team.
+We are always looking for more partners to develop and test ways to help people manage their money better.Get in touch to discuss any potential projects, or to enquire about our excellent training courses.

 Authors